Treeless/Portfolio/blog/source/_posts/penny-stock-pick-ameramex-international-inc-ammx.md

 <!-- TradingView Widget END -->

-This is a stock I've had in my portfolio for a while and one that I'm still going to be holding onto for another long while
+This is a stock I've had in my portfolio for a while and is one that I'm still going to be holding onto for another long while.

+Here are a few things make this company very promising to me:
+* 2016, and 2017 financial audits are going to be completed and a Form 10 will be submitted to SEC early 2018 - <a href="http://www.ammx.net/profiles/investor/ResLibraryView.asp?ResLibraryID=86470&GoTopage=1&Category=1051&BzID=1512&G=730">AMMX Press Release</a>.
+This will allow the company to get off the OTC and move to a better OTCBB exchange if the share price increases past 1 cent.
+* Consistent business, the company has been making profit on a regular basis and is one of the few penny stocks that has a solid business base.
+  * Equipment Orders (forklifts, cargo handlers <small>etc</small>)
+  * Rental Agreements
+  * Maintenance Orders (with the US government and other companies)
+* Future additional revenue stream via Oshkosh Defense, LLC partnership in Nigeria <blockquote cite="http://www.ammx.net/profiles/investor/ResLibraryView.asp?ResLibraryID=83462&GoTopage=3&Category=1051&BzID=1512&G=730">AmeraMex CEO Lee Hamre commented, “We are pleased to be representing Oshkosh Defense’s tactical military vehicles.
+AmeraMex has developed strong relationships with government agencies within Western African countries including Nigeria.
+We believe offering an inclusive product line of advanced performance tactical military vehicles from a well-known manufacturer of durable and reliable military tactical equipment will expand our potential within Nigeria and other African countries where we have existing relationships.”<footer>— <a href="http://www.ammx.net/profiles/investor/ResLibraryView.asp?ResLibraryID=83462&GoTopage=3&Category=1051&BzID=1512&G=730">AMMX Press Release</a></footer></blockquote>

+[TODO TALK ABOUT FUTURE GROWTH, WHATS HOLDING IT BACK,]